codemicro/fiber-cache/.github/README.md

 fiber-cache is middleware that provides caching for specific routes in a Fiber application.

+# fiber-cache is now deprecated

+Fiber v2.0.3+ now includes a bundled cache middleware, hence this package is no longer required.
+See https://github.com/gofiber/fiber/tree/master/middleware/cache for more info.

 ### Examples

 The most basic caching you can do is like this: